Find Affordable College Courses

 Read More…

 Out of the 42 schools in the Southwest Region that were part of this year’s ranking, Sam Houston State University landed the # 4 spot on the list.
-Located in the distant town of Huntsville, SHSU is a public school with a fairly large student population.
+Located in the distant town of Huntsville, SHSU is a public college with a fairly large student population.

 On average, psychology graduates from SHSU take out $26,000 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $138.